DenisOvchinnikov93/Sudoku/puzzle_banks/README.md

+# Contains information on sudokus available in the game.
 ## Not following the formatting might damage the puzzle bank during run time.
 Make a copy before doing any manual adjustments to the puzzle bank file.

+You can use puzzle_generator.py on the file to add more sudokus, or enter sudokus in-game.
+If you add sudokus that have multiple solutions, computer help buttons will not work as expected.

+You can manually add/remove, adjust sudokus by following the formatting.
 Sudokus stored in puzzle banks must follow the same format:

 N, number_of_clues, complexity_of_solution, tried_before, done_before
 sudoku